jurmous/etcd4j/README.md

 Etcd4j is a client library for [etcd](https://github.com/coreos/etcd), a highly available keystore.
-This library is based on Netty 4.1 and JDK 8.
+This library is based on Netty 4.1 and Java 7.
 It supports all key based etcd requests, can be secured with SSL and supports defining multiple connection URLs and retries.
 It is completely async and works with promises to retrieve the results.
 It also supports the etcd wait functionality to wait for future changes.